Trmpsanjay/S4-Lab-SubMissions/README.md

 # S4-Lab-SubMissions
-I made this repository for submitting the lab programs of my college CUCEK
+This Repository is made for the submission of lab programs of my college
+# Cochin University College of Engineering

+Due To COVID19 pandemic universities of all india's are closed untill further notice.
+So to complete the session on time they have advised us to submit the programs online.

+# Teacher Name  : Anitha Mary Chacko